 Transdermal magnesium is available in the form of gels, sprays, and lotions.
 By bypassing the digestive system, they allow for the supplement to be absorbed quickly and more effectively than tablet form.

 The benefits of topical magnesium include:

 - Easy to apply

 - Bypasses the digestive system

 - Universally acceptable and suitable for those with malabsorption issues

 - Avoids laxative effect of high oral supplementation doses

-Magnesium supplements are available in a wide range of forms including products for children and to aid sleep.
+With a wide range of forms, you’ll find products for children and to aid sleep.
 All methods are as effective as each other and the form you choose depends on your own preference.